 If the failures are recurring, is there any pattern to them?
 For example:

-- Increasing or decreasing in frequency
+- Are they increasing or decreasing in frequency?

-What to include when reporting the problem:
+What to include when reporting the problem

 If you are submitting a bug report or support ticket, it is vital that you collect and preserve as much information and as many as possible of the files requested above.
 It may not be possible to diagnose the cause of the problem if this level of information is not available to us.